 - If you want to improve health and remove disease: 11000 times.

 - For family, healthy growth and development, and protection from sudden death: 125000 times.

 Maha Mrityunjaya yantra

-During this mantra chanting, you can also place Maha Mrityunjaya yantra at pooja isthan to get most of the benefits.
-After placing yantra, you should have to do Shodashopachara pooja of this yantra and then recite the mantra.
+During the Maha mrityunjaya mantra in English chanting, you can also place Maha Mrityunjaya yantra at pooja isthan to get most of the benefits.
+After placing the yantra, you should have to do the Shodashopachara pooja of this yantra and then recite the mantra.

 Other Shiva Related Articles :